|

 Pipe Bowl

-Shaman with Four Bears (pipestone) by
+Shaman with Four Bears

 Robert Rosebear